KristofferOhlund/pwa-sample/README.md

 ![app](public/app.png)

 You can also see that the app is installed as an app

 ![app.app](public/app.app.png)

 It can also be docked (MacOS)

 ![dock](public/dock.png)

-To uninstall the App, simple open the app and press the 3 dots in the right corner, then press "uninstall"
+To uninstall the App, simply open the app and press the 3 dots in the right corner, then press "uninstall"

 ![uninstall](public/uninstall.png)

----
-### Wrap-up
+## Wrap-up

 Ok - so we just saw an example of 1 client showing two different messages (components).
 How is this done?
-In this example we used React framework to create the logic for rendereing the correct component.
+In this example we used React framework to create the logic for render the correct component.

 ```js
 /**